captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
--- Okay, so, Gorilla walks into a bar, orders a Banana Daiquiri --
+—Okay, so, Gorilla walks into a bar, orders a Banana Daiquiri—

 ---

 ## LULU:
--- That’s funny!!!
+—That’s funny!!!

 ---